 Making your own pastry can be a bit intimidating if you have never tried to make one at home but do not worry - it is actually much easier than you think!
 I always make my pastry in the food processor, which make the whole process super quick, easy and clean too.

-- Place over a flat tray and put in the fridge for 30 minutes to an hour (can be made up to 2 days in advance as well) to rest.
+- Place over a flat tray and put in the fridge for 1 hour (can be made up to 2 days in advance as well) to rest.

 Note: if using a store-bought pastry, you still want to blind-bake the pastry before baking it with the filling.

 (*) I used a 11 inch / 28 cm Quiche Pan with Removable Bottom

 While the pastry is blind baking, prepare the quiche filling:

 - Chop the Broccoli Head into small pieces, thinly slice the Brown Onion and grate the Cheddar Cheese.
 Set aside.